-The Qualified Voters may remove any Steward by a majority of the Qualified Votes within the Ward, Diocese, or Province.
-Excommunication in, any of the following shall be excommunicated: sexual abuse; gross indecency or immorality; criminal behavior; other egregious unvirtuous conduct; unjustified divorce (see Virtue 35:34), except that if the divorce was not mutually agreed upon, then excommunication would only be for the party that sued for divorce (and divorce by couples with children should be treated as far more grave than divorce by childless couples); apostasy; or other conduct that brings the Church into grave disrepute.
+Any Church member who has engaged in, or is engaging in, any of the following shall be excommunicated: sexual abuse; gross indecency or immorality; criminal behavior; other egregious unvirtuous conduct; unjustified divorce (see Virtue 35:34), except that if the divorce was not mutually agreed upon, then excommunication would only be for the party that sued for divorce (and divorce by couples with children should be treated as far more grave than divorce by childless couples); apostasy; or other conduct that brings the Church into grave disrepute.
 Any qualified voter may refer a Church member who has engaged in such conduct to the member's Diocesan Stewards for consideration for excommunication.
 The case shall be heard by a joint meeting of the Archbishop, Vice-Archbishops, and Diocesan Council of the Church member's Diocese.
 They shall follow formal procedures of a judicial nature to weigh the evidence in favor and against the person and then decide upon the excommunication, which must be ratified by the Province's Cardinal, Vice-Cardinals and Provincial Council, even if the excommunicant has not appealed the excommunication.